 At 4:21 PM we were finally back in Victory Square and I picked up another bottle I saw in that parking lot, then went to the metro, getting off at Basarab, to go to the Kaufland from there, having passed by it on the way making me realize that it was the much better option.
 It was just the first stop on my route though, so I just put the backpack and the bag with my muddy boots in a cabinet and checked prices, also noticing that I might in fact be able to buy some more cereals, depending on how things will work out with the cat food.
 Then walked to that big Carrefour, leaving the backpack and boots there, to pick up again at the end of the planned route.
 Just checked prices at Carrefour too, finding nothing worth coming back for at that time, and then decided to walk to Politehnica metro station too, though in doing so I realized that it is likely a bit faster to take the metro, even if it’s odd to go for one stop, switch and then go for one more.
 But that evening I just took the metro for one stop from there, so it’d have been two from Eroilor, to the Cora from that area, and since I went out the wrong exit and had to walk back the length of the station above ground, I also had a quick look inside a Mega Image I happened to pass by, ending up getting searched on the way out, the guard still patting me down even after I took out the bags I had in my jacket’s outer pockets and the folded backpack, notebook and small bag from the inner one.
 Then, in Cora, I was surprised to see one of those “refills” of cloves which I hadn’t seen in a long time.
 But I only had a 200 RON bill with me, having wanted to be able to easily hide the money away and not worry about them, and they seem to only get ready to put in self-checkouts, since I saw signs but no machines yet, so I felt it’d have been too awkward to use that for something costing just 3 RON and decided to return for them on the way back.

 Finally got to that metro station where the driver meant to drop us off the first time after that, walking to that huge shopping center from there and first heading to that pet shop, getting there at 6:50 PM.
 Didn’t find any more of the old kind of that cat food though, nor any new ones of that type for that matter, and I actually asked an employee and he checked and said they didn’t have any at all, so I guess the last stock ran out.
 So I next went to that Auchan, deciding to leave that food for another time, though it’s otherwise cheapest there if the new kind is acceptable, and just got that one that Rocky likes, since my mother had sent me an e-mail asking for another box of those.
 Their self-checkouts say they’re for less than ten items and a box contains 24 though, so I asked the employee whether I could use it, only going there when she said I could, just needing to wait my turn.
-The right way to enter a number of items and just scan one slipped my mind just then though, so she came to help me do so before I could figure it out, but there was no other issue and I could then go back to that pet store for that other kind, which I guess all of them eat.
+The right way to enter a number of items and just scan one slipped my mind just then though, so she came to help me do so before I could figure it out, but there was no other issue and I could then go back to that pet shop for that other kind, which I guess all of them eat.

 It was 7:31 PM when I was walking out and just missed the free bus I meant to get, actually asking a guy about it when I reached the station and having him say that he didn’t know, since he had only been there for a few minutes, but that it probably did pass, considering the time.
 But I saw that I could use one of the 7:45 PM ones as well, so I decided to wait… And it came three minutes late, making me wonder why couldn’t the first one have done that instead.
 Either way, after sort of inviting each other for a moment, I was the next to last one to step on, followed by a woman who said she’ll get off at a certain store which didn’t tell me anything, so I said where I thought I should get off, thinking it’ll be closer and sitting closer to the door, but the driver said that stop will be after hers.
 But it actually worked out just fine, since I had just been guessing, meaning to go to that bakery as well, and the stop she got off at was actually the one I needed as well, so I followed her out, mumbling something about needing to go to a place that was in between anyway when the driver shouted after me to say that it wasn’t my stop and he’ll stop again at the next one for me.